vishalpalaniappan/distributed-sorting-system/README.md

 The simulateClient.py program connects to the job handler and periodically sends jobs to the job handler from different users and accepts the results.

+To run the system, start the program in the following order:
+- Job Handler
+- Start Workers
+- Start Simulated Client